omni-us/jsonargparse/DOCUMENTATION.rst

 these parameters are not included in :meth:`get_defaults
 <.ArgumentParser.get_defaults>` or the output of ``--print_config``.
 This is
-necessary because the parser does not know which of the calls will be used at runtime, and adding them would cause :meth:`instantiate_classes
+necessary because the parser does not know which of the calls will be used at runtime, and adding them would cause :meth:`instantiate
-<.ArgumentParser.instantiate_classes>` to fail due to unexpected keyword
+<.ArgumentParser.instantiate>` to fail due to unexpected keyword arguments.
-arguments.

 .. note::